huggingface/blog/personal_copilot.md

 I know, after all this, you want to finetune starcoder on your codebase and use it locally on your consumer hardware such as Mac laptops with M1 GPUs, windows with RTX 4090/3090 GPUs ...
 Don't worry, we have got you covered.

 We will be using this super cool open source library [mlc-llm](https://github.com/mlc-ai/mlc-llm) 🔥.
 Specifically, we will be using this fork [pacman100/mlc-llm](https://github.com/pacman100/mlc-llm) which has changes to get it working with HF Code Completion extension of VS Code.
 On my Mac latop with M1 Metal GPU, the 15B model was painfully slow.
-Hence, we will go small and train a PEFT LoRA version ass well as full finetuned version of `bigcode/starcoderbase-1b`.
+Hence, we will go small and train a PEFT LoRA version as well as full finetuned version of `bigcode/starcoderbase-1b`.
 The resources are all same as above expect for the colab notebooks which are attached below:

 1. Colab notebook for Full fine-tuning and PEFT LoRA finetuning of `starcoderbase-1b`: [link](https://colab.research.google.com/drive/1tTdvc2buL3Iy1PKwrG_bBIDP06DC9r5m?usp=sharing)